-Nature of agri-business; evolution and changing dimensions of agri-business in India; Characteristics of production, consumption and marketable surplus of agricultural output; Type and Characteristics of marketing of agricultural products, problems of agricultural marketing in India; Rural marketing, distribution system, marketing of agricultural inputs; Marketing by the government, functioning of selected procurement agencies; Locational factors and other problems in processing of agricultural products; Management of agro-industries.
+Section-A: Nature of agri-business; evolution and changing dimensions of agri-business in India; Characteristics of production, consumption and marketable surplus of agricultural output;

+Section-B: Type and Characteristics of marketing of agricultural products, problems of agricultural marketing in India;

+Section-C: Rural marketing, distribution system, marketing of agricultural inputs; Marketing by the government, functioning of selected procurement agencies;

+Section-D: Locational factors and other problems in processing of agricultural products; Management of agro-industries.

+Practical:

 Students visit to wholesale grain market, fruits and vegetables market for understanding the composition, functioning and problems in marketing systems; Case studies, analysis and discussion.
 To suggest improvements in present marketing structure.

+SEMESTER-III

 STA-430: Sampling Theory (Minor)

+Time: 3 Hours Max.
+Marks: 150

+Theory: 75

+Practical: 37

+Internal assessment =38

+PERIODS PER WEEK: 04+3

+Instructions for the Paper Setters:

+1. Question paper should be set strictly according to the syllabus.

-- 2. The language of questions should be straight & simple. - 3.
-Not more than one question should be based on one topic. - 4.
-The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
-At least eight questions should be set, out of which the candidates should be required to attempt any five.
+- 2. The language of questions should be straight & simple.

+- 3. In all nine questions should be asked, of which first question (Comprising of short answer type questions covering the whole syllabus) will be compulsory.

+- 4. Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
+All questions carry equal marks.

+Theory:

 Advantages, uses and steps involved in sample surveys, design and organization of pilot and large sample surveys, sampling from finite populations, simple random sampling, inverse sampling, use of anciliary information, ratio, product, difference and regression methods of estimation, pps sampling, stratified random sampling, estimation of proportion, cluster sampling, systematic sampling and multistage sampling, double sampling, non-sampling errors- their control and estimation, randomized response techniques, design of agricultural and forestry surveys, national sample surveys, recent developments in sampling.

+PRACTICAL: TIME: 3 HOURS

 Simple random sampling, probability proportional to size sampling, use of auxiliary information at estimation stage, systematic, stratified, cluster and multistage sampling and double sampling.

 Note: Students are allowed to use scientific calculator in University examinations; statistical tables will be provided to students in examinations.
 No rigorous mathematical proofs are expected from students; stress will be on application only.

+SEMESTER-III

+CREDIT SEMINAR

+Total Marks: 100 Periods per week: 03

+SEMESTER-IV

 AGE-541: Macro Economics and Policy

+Time: 3 Hours Max.
+Marks: 100

+Theory: 75

-Internal Assessment=20
+Internal Assessment=25

+Periods per week:06

+Instructions for the Paper Setters:

+1. Question paper should be set strictly according to the syllabus.

-- 2. The language of questions should be straight & simple. - 3.
-Not more than one question should be based on one topic. - 4.
-The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
-At least eight questions should be set, out of which the candidates should be required to attempt any five.
+- 2. The language of questions should be straight & simple.

+- 3. In all nine questions should be asked, of which first question (Comprising of short answer type questions covering the whole syllabus) will be compulsory.

+- 4. Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
+All questions carry equal marks.

+Theory: